spote87/NewsAlertsSystem/README.md

 # **NewsAlertsSystem**
 This application sends news alerts to subscribed users.
 Since this is spring boot application, it can be launched by simply running NewsAlertsSystemApp.java

+This application uses `Twilio SMS API` to send messages.
+This is paid API, but we can test application using testing credentials.
+For more information, please visit https://www.twilio.com/.
+API documentation can be found at https://www.twilio.com/docs/sms/quickstart/java.

 Set below 2 environment variables:

 1. TWILIO_ACCOUNT_SID : your_twilio_account_SID